-Beáta Erika Nagy , Brigitta Munkácsi and Karolina Eszter Kovács* Pages 1 - 11 ( 11 )
+Beáta E. Nagy , Brigitta Munkácsi and Karolina Eszter Kovács* Pages 222 - 232 ( 11 )

-Results: The effect of using insulin pump as therapy is significant and positive (0.36. p=0.045).
-The adherence of the patients using insulin pump is higher while the effect of the age at the diagnosis has a significantly negative effect (-.247, p=0.035).
+Results: The effect of using insulin pump as therapy turned out to be significant and positive (0.36. p=0.045).
+It was observed that the adherence of the patients using insulin pump was higher while the effect of the age at the diagnosis had a significantly negative effect (-.247, p=0.035).
 Thus, earlier detection of the disease may lead to a higher level of adherence.
 The effects of the socio-demographic variables (gender, family structure, educational level, type of the settlement, owning sibling and birth order) were not significant (p>0.05).
-Regarding the between-group comparisons, a significant difference could be pointed out concerning the siblings and birth-order as the adherence of the those with siblings was higher (p=0.044).
+Regarding the between-group comparisons, a significant difference could be pointed out concerning the siblings and birth-order as the adherence of those with siblings was higher (p=0.044).
 Moreover, concerning insulin pump therapy, the adherence of patients using pump was significantly better (p=0.048).
 Also, regarding the age of the diagnosis, the adherence of those diagnosed before 12 was seemingly higher (p=0.039).
 Concerning the other socio-demographical and disease-related variables, no significant differences could be detected.

-Conclusions: The results suggest that the treatment has an outstanding role in the adherence of the disease.
+Conclusion: The results suggest that the treatment has an outstanding role in the adherence of the disease.
 Moreover, the role of the appropriate treatment, living conditions as well as the early diagnosis is relevant.

 Type-1-diabetes, adherence, mental health, insulin pump, socio-economic background, early diagnosis, therapy.